 Having answered this question, the report also showcased the type of content segmentation that most B2B companies have reported to follow:

 Source: B2B marketing report 2016

 Yet content marketing effectiveness relies heavily on sending the right content to the right person at the right time.
-And the core functionality that drives this is proper market segmentation, followed by dynamic contact segmentation.
+And the core functionality that drives this is proper market behavioral segmentation, followed by dynamic contact segmentation.

 Content marketing strategy and Dynamic Segmentation: The modern marketing ROI

 You have segmented your target market and have created your first paid ad.
 It can be a social media ad or a paid search engine ad against a relevant long-term keyword.
 Both these ads are different from each other.
-Hence the segmentation will happen differently.
+Hence the dynamic segmentation will happen differently.

 The social media ad can give you impressions, clicks, trigger in-message communication, and social media page activity, bring the visitor to your dedicated landing page, and then this visitor either becomes your lead directly from the landing page or get redirected to the main website or product page, wherein it gets converted to a potential lead.